-A. In all the years of running the competition this has never happened.
+A. In the 20 years the competition has run, no categories have been cancelled due to this situation, so this is highly doubtful to ever happen.
 When we say it has to be the best resumes or cover letters to win a first, second, and third place award, we mean it not only has to be the best in the category but also representative of the best of the best in the industry.
 Due to the fact that submissions will be processed and judged, a refund is not available for disqualified resumes or categories cancelled due to all submissions being disqualified.
-To date, no categories have been cancelled due to this situation.

-A. Refunds are only available if (1) the TORI program is cancelled for the year by CDI, or (2) insufficient entries are received in a category for selecting nominees and a winner.
-Refunds are NOT provided on categories that are cancelled due to lack of qualified entries for nomination and/or award.
+A. In the 20 years the competition has run, the competition has never been cancelled and no category has ever had insufficient entries to be judged, so this is highly doubtful to ever happen.
+Refunds are only available if (1) the TORI program is cancelled for the year by CDI, or (2) insufficient entries are received in a category for selecting nominees and a winner.
+Refunds are NOT provided on categories that are cancelled due to entries not meeting quality standards for the TORIs.

 A. You must pay for each of your TORI entries in order to receive complete entry instructions.
-The deadline for registration is Thursday, June 29, 2017.
+The deadline for initial registration or at least one category is by 3 AM Eastern / 12 AM Pacific on Friday, July 16, 2021.
+(Since this has confused many - register no later than Thursday before you go to bed).
 Once registration is received we will send you the entry requirements.
 Please pay online on the TORI page.